luv-sic/relax/README.md

 > A sexy state container for React

-Stamen is an An immutable React state management library.
+Stamen is an An immutable react state management library.

+## Hey~

 If you're like me, tire of
 provider, connections, actions, reducers, effects, dispatch, put, call, payload, @observable, @computed, @observer, @inject...